 Many times, there are key concepts that the student may have forgotten since the first time they were presented in the earlier grades.
 These critical concepts may form the missing link that prevents students from doing well on these standardized tests.
 Because we are educators first, and business people second, we appreciate that only an organized approach to review and mastery of material, which is backed by academic integrity, can help improve scores.

 At PEN, we focus on four elements vital to a test preparation course:

-- Using real material designed by ETS and published by the College Board.
+Using real material designed by published by the College Board(SAT) and American College Testing (ACT).
 Since the authentic material is available, it does not make sense to use anything else!

 Why PEN's Approach Makes a Difference

 At PEN we appreciate that appearances aren't often a real reflection of reality.
 PEN uses only real PSAT tests.
 Pen offers students the opportunity to take a PSAT that was written by ETS.